 • Preparing witnesses and case for the Tribunal Hearing;

 • Receiving and forwarding to you any written judgment.

-The firm occasionally offer Damages Based Agreement (also known as ‘no win no fee’) in which case clients pay up to 35% including VAT of any damages negotiated or recovered on a client’s behalf.
+The firm occasionally offers a Damages Based Agreement (also known as ‘no win no fee) in which case clients pay up to 35% including VAT of any damages negotiated or recovered on a client’s behalf.